-The essential elements to ease your patient’s nerves at their first chiropractic visit is preparedness and thoroughness.
+The essential elements to ease your patient’s nerves at their first chiropractic visit are preparedness and thoroughness.
 Gather informational resources and create a standard procedure for new patient introduction.
 However, don’t forget to personalize the care you provide for each patient.

-Every body is unique!
+Everybody is unique!